-If you pay a household employee cash wages of more than the amount specified by law in a tax year ($1,800 for 2012 and 2013), you generally must withhold social security and Medicare taxes from all cash wages you pay to that employee.
-(Cash wages include wages you pay by check, money order, etc.) Unless you prefer to pay your employee's share of social security and Medicare taxes from your own funds, you should withhold 7.65 percent from each payment of cash wages made.
+If you pay cash wages of $2,000 or more for 2017 (this threshold can change from year to year) to any one household employee, you generally must withhold 6.2% of social security and 1.45% of Medicare taxes (for a total of 7.65%) from all cash wages you pay to that employee.
+You also must pay your share of social security and Medicare taxes, which is also 7.65% of cash wages.
+(Cash wages include wages you pay by check, money order, etc.) Unless you prefer to pay your employee's share of social security and Medicare taxes from your own funds, you should withhold 7.65% from each payment of cash wages you make.

-The specified dollar amounts and percentages can be found under the topic "Do You Need To Pay Employment Taxes?" in Publication 926 (PDF), Household Employer's Tax Guide.
-Pay the amount you withhold to the IRS with an additional 7.65 percent for your share of the taxes.
+You can find the specified dollar amounts and percentages under the topic "Do You Need To Pay Employment Taxes?" in Publication 926 (PDF), Household Employer's Tax Guide.
+Pay the amount you withhold to the IRS with an additional 7.65% for your share of the taxes.
 If you pay your employee's share of social security and Medicare taxes from your own funds, the amounts you pay for your employee count as wages for purposes of the employees' income tax.
-However, they are not counted as social security and Medicare wages or as wages for federal unemployment tax.
+However, don't count them as social security and Medicare wages or as wages for federal unemployment tax.

 - Your spouse,

 - Your child who is under age 21,

 - Your parent, unless an exception is met, or

 - An employee who is under age 18 at any time during the year, unless performing household work is the employee's principal occupation.
 If the employee is a student, providing household work isn't considered to be his or her principal occupation.

 See Publication 926 (PDF) for more information on these exceptions.